‘PeopleAdmin’s Applicant Tracking System centralized the process and makes everything so much smoother’

 “HR is involved towards the end of the faculty hiring process — once we’ve uploaded a signed and returned hiring proposal — so they can start their onboarding process, but everything before that is centralized in academic affairs,” said Matthew Finn, assistant director of faculty administration at Emerson College in Boston, Massachusetts.

-Using PeopleAdmin Hire — the applicant tracking system designed specifically for higher education — Emerson College’s academic affairs team maintains their freedom to recruit faculty in the most effective manner, without drawing compliance concerns from HR.
+Using PeopleAdmin ATS—the applicant tracking system designed specifically for higher education—Emerson College’s academic affairs team maintains the freedom to recruit faculty in the most effective manner, without drawing compliance concerns from HR.

-It’s that ability to provide the right person with the right level of visibility at the right time that initially drew Emerson College to Hire.
+It’s the ability to provide the right person with the right level of visibility at the right time that initially drew Emerson College to PeopleAdmin.